p17mross/ALevelChallenges/c33-morse-code/README.md

 # Challenge 33 - Morse Code

-A program to conver text to or from morse code
+A program to convert text to or from morse code

 ![image](images/example.png)